Pace Gallery: Main business

 From 2008 until 2019, PaceWildenstein – and later Pace – maintained a 22000 sqft space gallery in the Factory 798 District of Beijing, China; it was the first major Manhattan art gallery with a presence in the city.
 It opened in 2008 to coincide with the Summer Olympics in the city.
 Under the direction of its president, Leng Lin, Pace Beijing showed a mixture of American, European, and Asian artists.

 From 2012 to 2020, Pace occupied the 9000 sqft west wing of the Royal Academy of Arts's 6 Burlington Gardens building in London, beginning with an exhibition that juxtaposed late paintings by Mark Rothko with photographs by Hiroshi Sugimoto.

 In April 2014, Pace used the former Tesla Motors building in Menlo Park, California, as a 25000 sqft temporary exhibition space.
 It later operated a permanent gallery in downtown Palo Alto from 2016 to 2022.

 Also in 2014, Pace operated a temporary space in Chesa Büsin, a historic 12th-century house in Zuoz, Switzerland.
 In 2018, it opened a permanent 3700 sqft gallery in Geneva.

 Pace opened its first space in Seoul – a 925 sqft gallery – in 2017 before moving to an 8500 sqft space in the city's Hannam-dong district, designed by Minsuk Cho.

 In 2019, Pace opened a new space in New York's Chelsea district, designed by Bonetti/Kozerski Architecture, spanning eight stories across 70000 sqft — 10000 sqft of which are outdoor exhibition space.
 In addition to exhibitions, the building features Pace Live, a multidisciplinary music, dance, film and conversation program with a full-time curatorial director at the helm.

 In 2020, Pace opened a temporary 1700 sqft exhibition space in East Hampton Village.

-In 2021, Pace relocated its London outpost to 4 Hanover Square in Mayfair, the former home of the now-defunct Blain Southern gallery, and enlisted Jamie Fobert to renovate the 8600 sqft space.
+In 2021, Pace relocated its London gallery to 4 Hanover Square in Mayfair, the former home of the now-defunct Blain Southern gallery, and enlisted Jamie Fobert to renovate the 8600 sqft space.

 In June 2022, Pace Gallery partnered with the NFT platform Art Blocks, with the intention of each organization giving access to each other's collectors bases.

-In December 2022, Samanthe Rubell was named President of Pace Gallery, and a “Round Table, consisting of the gallery’s 10 most senior directors," was formed to formalize the gallery's structure.
+In December 2022, Samanthe Rubell was named President of Pace Gallery, and a "Round Table, consisting of the gallery's 10 most senior directors," was formed to formalize the gallery's structure.

 In 2022, Pace partnered with Osulloc to create a café in Seoul, with artwork by Kohei Nawa.
+In 2024, Pace opened a permanent gallery in Azabudai Hills, Tokyo, Japan.

+In June 2026, Glimcher announced sweeping cuts to the gallery's roster, with the aim of reducing the number of artists represented by Pace to 80.
+Glimcher argued that the mega-gallery model had become unsustainably focused on perpetual growth and that a readjustment was necessary.
+Around 50 artists and 50 staff members from across the business were removed.
+Pace also announced its intention to move away from its Mayfair gallery in London towards a 'less corporate' space, although it did not confirm whether this move would be accompanied by further job cuts.